Ember-RP/tool-skincutter/README.md

 To use, simply type "python3 ./skin-cutter.py HumanMaleSkin00_00.png" and the resulting facial upper, lower, and pelvis files should be created.

 This tool currently only handles PNGs.
 To bulk convert check out PNG2BLP.

+You can use the find command in Linux to recursively run the skin-cutter.py script for all PNG files in the current directory and its subdirectories.
+Here's the command:

+find . -type f -name "*.png" -exec python3 skin-cutter.py {} \;